Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Foundations of PSOA Knowledge Representation

 \end{small} succeed, with bindings {\tt ?who} = {\tt John} and {\tt ?level} = {\tt high}.\footnote{Besides the {\tt TA}-dependent {\tt workload} being defined here via a double threshold of {\tt Teacher}- and {\tt Student}-dependent {\tt coursehours}, rules for {\tt Teacher}- and {\tt Student}-dependent {\tt workload}s could also be defined, e.g.: {\tt ?o\#Teacher(workload+>high) :- And(?o\#Teacher(coursehours+>?ht) External(pred:numeric-greater-than(?ht 16)))}.
 Since {\tt John}'s {\tt 12} {\tt Teacher}-dependent {\tt coursehours} are not greater than this rule's threshold of {\tt 16}, a {\tt Teacher}-dependent query {\tt John\#Teacher(workload+>high)} would fail, unlike the {\tt TA}-dependent queries.}

-A (conclusion-)perspeneutral rule mapping from a ({\tt ValidDate}d) independent tuple to independent slots can be used to test whether the three elements of the tuple form a valid date and putting such elements into the filler positions of appropriately named slots: \mycomment{ \begin{small}
+A conclusion-independent rule mapping from a ({\tt ValidDate}d) independent tuple to independent slots can be used to test whether the three elements of the tuple constitute a valid date and putting such elements into the filler positions of appropriately named slots: \mycomment{ \begin{small}

 \end{small} } \begin{small}

 \end{small} The rule thus enriches an OID {\tt ?o} of predicate {\tt Person} that is described with such a tuple by the three slots {\tt year}, {\tt month}, and {\tt day}.

 We assume that {\tt (KB1)}-{\tt (KB3)} are augmented by {\tt (R2)} as well as the following subpredicate fact and {\tt ValidDate}-checking rule\footnote{The ``{\tt ...}'' conjuncts stand for subrule queries ensuring, e.g., 28 days for February, except 29 in leap years.
 Finite subsets of triples from the infinite virtual date table, including {\tt ValidDate(1995 8 17)}, could also be materialized as facts.}: